Menu

 What do our graduates do?

-Chemistry majors go on to a variety of careers and graduate schools from St. Edward’s.
+Forensic Chemistry majors advance to a variety of careers and graduate schools from St. Edward’s.
 Here’s a sample:

 • Forensic scientist at the Texas Department of Public Safety